Faruhcon/BallBlog/source/content/category-folder/vfb-overview.md

 The last iteration of the VFB system I worked on was the immersive, virtual reality (VR) based system which utilized the Meta Quest 2 (dissertation ref?).
 We returned to the real world movement of our kiosk-based VFB systems, adapting several of the minigames to the new explorable VFB world designed for the iPad-based VFB system.
 I also briefly worked on early prototypes of the watch companion app that was in development as I was graduating.
 This was an idea my professor and I had talked about for a long time.
 The watch app would allow children to take their VFB with them on walks, which we thought would help foster their bond.

+Header: Overall Study Statistics?

 Insert discussion and chart for overview of participant data across all of the VFB studies

+For, more detailed information on each of our VFB iterations, please use the buttons below to navigate to the desired page.

+Add buttons here

 Some additional notes: